MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/README.md

 3. A room ID is automatically appended to the URL (e.g., `http://localhost:5173/room/abc123`).
 Copy this full URL to invite another participant.
 4. When another person opens the same URL, you should see their cursor and text changes live.
 Everyone in the room edits the same document.
 5. Use the language dropdown to switch syntax highlighting between JavaScript, TypeScript, Python, Java, and C++.
 6. Click **Run** to execute JavaScript/TypeScript snippets inside the sandboxed iframe.
+Python downloads Pyodide on demand and then runs entirely in the browser (no server execution).
 The output appears below the editor and stays in sync for everyone in the same room.
-Other languages are for collaboration only because shipping full WebAssembly runtimes (for instance, Pyodide is ~10–15 MB compressed before initialization) would bloat the demo bundle (see `web/docs/runner.md`).
+Java and C++ remain collaboration-only (see `web/docs/runner.md`).
 7. Refreshing the page or sharing the link retains the document content for that room via the Yjs document synced through the collaboration server.

 ### Language quick templates
 Use these snippets to sanity-check syntax highlighting or to share a consistent starting point during interviews.
-JavaScript/TypeScript run in-browser; the others are collaboration-only.
+JavaScript/TypeScript run in-browser, Python runs via Pyodide, and Java/C++ are collaboration-only.

 - **JavaScript**
   ```js